Fraunhofer-ITMP/SASC/README.md

 ## Citation
 If you use our work, please cite our [pre-print](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3942844):

-> Khorchani, Takoua and Gadiya, Yojana and Witt, Gesa and Lanzillotta, Delia and Claussen, Carsten and Zaliani, Andrea, SASC: A Simple Approach to Synthetic Cohorts for Generating Longitudinal Observational Patient Cohorts from COVID-19 Clinical Data.
-Available at SSRN: https://ssrn.com/abstract=3942844 or http://dx.doi.org/10.2139/ssrn.3942844
+> Khorchani, Takoua, et al. "SASC: A Simple Approach to Synthetic Cohorts for Generating Longitudinal Observational Patient Cohorts from COVID-19 Clinical Data."
+Available at SSRN 3942844. https://doi.org/10.1016/j.patter.2022.100453